algomo/knowledge-base/docs/docs/data-sources/Tags.md

 - Intent 1:
     - Question: "How do I leave feedback?"
     - Tags: Role - Client
-    - Response: To levae feedback for a freelancer...
+    - Response: To leave feedback for a freelancer, navigate to the job the freelancer was hired for, and click on 'Give Feedback'.
 - Intent 2:
     - Intent: How do I leave feedback for a client?
     - Tags: Role - Freelancer
-    - Response: To leave feedback for a client...
+    - Response: To leave feedback for a client, fill out the feedback form on their profile.

 #### Example Conversations
 **Without tagged intents**
 This is what a conversation with the chatbot might look like if the intents are not tagged.
 ```
 User: How do I leave feedback?
-Chatbot: To leave feedback for a freelancer, ...
-To leave feedback for a client, ...
+Chatbot: To leave feedback for a client, navigate to the job the freelancer was hired for, and click on 'Give Feedback'.
+To leave feedback for a freelancer, fill out the feedback form on their profile.
 ```
 Since it is ambiguous whether the user wants to leave feedback for a freelancer or a client, the chatbot might attempt to provide the answer for both.
 This results in a very lengthy response, where half of the answer is useless to the user.